roshni-poddar/roshni-poddar.github.io/_pages/about.md

 subtitle: Email - t-ropoddar [@] microsoft [.] com
 profile:
   align: right
-  image: prof_pic_Roshni.png
+  image: prof_pic_Roshni.jpeg
   image_circular: false # crops the image to make it circular
-  alt: "A close-up picture of a smiling Indian woman wearing glasses and a dark blue saree."
+  alt: "A close-up picture of a smiling Indian woman wearing glasses and a dark brown coat with a fur collar."
   address: >

 news: false  # includes a list of news items